rap-lab-org/public_refuelastar/README.md

-# Enhanced Resource Constrained A* (ERCA*)
+# Refuel A* (RA*)

-This work addresses a Resource Constrained Shortest Path Problem (RC-SPP) on a graph where the objective is to find a min-cost start-goal path while ensuring that the resource consumed along the path do not exceed the given limits.
+This work addresses the Path Finding with Refuelling (PF-RF) problem, where the main objective is to find a minimum cost of refuelling path from the start to the goal while ensuring that the robot does not cross a specified limit on the number of stops made.
-This repo provides a C++ implementation of Enhanced Resource Constrained A\* (ERCA\*) Algorithm, which is guaranteed to find an optimal solution path.
+This repo provides a C++ implementation of Refuel A\* (RA\*) Algorithm, which is guaranteed to find an optimal solution path.

 The code is distributed for academic and non-commercial use.
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR